Gyalpo Losar

-Gyalpo Losar is th new year festival of the Sherpa people celebrated in Nepal and the Indian state of Sikkim along with the neighbouring Darjeeling and Kalimpong districts.
+Gyalpo Losar (translation: King’s New Year) is the new year festival of the Sherpa people celebrated in Nepal and the Indian state of Sikkim along with the neighbouring Darjeeling and Kalimpong districts in West Bengal.
 The festival is celebrated on the first day of the Tibetan calendar, which corresponds to a date in February or March in the Gregorian calendar.

-Gyalpo Losar is also regarded as a Tibetan New Year.
-The calendar has a cycle of 12 years named after mouse, cow, tiger, rabbit, dragon, snake, horse, sheep, monkey, bird, dog and boar.
+Gyalpo Losar is also regarded as the Tibetan New Year.
+The calendar has a cycle of 12 years named after the mouse, cow, tiger, rabbit, dragon, snake, horse, sheep, monkey, bird, dog and boar.

 Mythology

-According to mythology, the Losar was first celebrated when an old woman named Belma introduced moon based time measurement.
+According to mythology, the Losar was first celebrated when an old woman named Belma introduced moon-based time measurement.
 People went to the local spring to perform rituals of gratitude and offerings were made to the Nagas (the snake god), or water spirits, who activated the water element in the area, and smoke offerings were made to the local spirits associated with the natural world.

 History

 Gyalpo Losar, the Tibetan New Year, traces its origins to the pre-Buddhist Bon tradition of Tibet, where it was initially observed as a seasonal festival to honor the spirits of nature, mountain deities, and agricultural prosperity.
 It later became associated with the rise of Buddhism in Tibet.

-The celebration as a spring festival is believed to have started during the reign of Pude Gungyal, the ninth emperor of Tibet.
-During the early Tibetan Empire (7th–9th century), Gyalpo Losar became a significant royal and state festival, blending traditional Bon customs with Buddhist practices introduced by Tibetan rulers like Songtsen Gampo.
+Historical traditions suggest that the celebration of Losar as a spring New Year became prominent during the reign of Pude Gungyal, the ninth emperor of Tibet.
+During the early Tibetan Empire (7th–9th centuries), Gyalpo Losar evolved into an important royal and state festival, blending Bon rituals with Buddhist ceremonies introduced by rulers such as Songtsen Gampo.

+As Tibetan culture spread across the Himalayan region, Gyalpo Losar became widely celebrated in Nepal, Bhutan, and northern India.
+Today, Sherpa, Tamang, Bhutia, and Tibetan communities celebrate the festival enthusiastically in places like Kathmandu, Pokhara, and the Everest region, where ancient traditions remain deeply rooted.

 By the time of the Ming and Qing dynasties, Gyalpo Losar had spread beyond Tibet, influencing regions such as Nepal, Bhutan, and parts of India where Tibetan communities lived.
 Today, the festival is celebrated by the Sherpa, Tamang, Bhutia, and Tibetan communities in Nepal, particularly in Kathmandu, Pokhara, and the Everest region.